roderrickcourtney/azure-network-protocols/README.md

 <img src="https://imgur.com/tc32g9Q.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create two Vitrual Machines in Azure: Log into the Microsoft Azure Portal with your Microsoft Account --> search "resource groups" in the search bar --> create resource group --> search "Virtual Machines" in the search bar --> create two Virtual Machines (Windows 10 OS for VM1 & Ubuntu OS for VM2) --> Make sure both VMs are in the same "resource group". *When setting up the VMs remember the username and password that you use.
+Step 1: Create two Vitrual Machines in Azure: Log into the Microsoft Azure Portal with your Microsoft Account --> search "resource groups" in the search bar --> "create" resource group --> search "Virtual Machines" in the search bar --> "create" two Virtual Machines with the following OS: Windows 10 OS for VM1 & Ubuntu OS for VM2) --> Make sure both VMs are in the same "resource group". *When setting up the VMs remember the username and password that you use.
 You'll need this information later to remote desktop into the VMs.
 I recommend using the same login information for both VMs.
 </p>
 <br />